platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## Preventing direct access

 When using a CDN, you might not want users to access your Platform.sh origin directly.
-There are three ways to secure your origin.
+There are three ways to secure your origin:

+- **Password protected HTTP Authentication**: Restrict access to your project with the [HTTP access control](../../environments/http-access-control.md).
+- **Allowing and denying IP addresses**: If your CDN doesn't support adding headers to the request to origin, you can allow the IP addresses of your CDN.
+- **Client authenticated TLS**.

 {{< codetabs >}}